Honoring former U.S. Army South Commanding General Lt. Gen. Edward H. Brooks: a legacy of valor and leadership

+Howard recalled hosting many similar WWII veteran reunions when he began his tenure at the museum, but they have become less common as time goes on.

+“For those of us who remember so many WWII veterans, this 80-year marker emphasizes how fast time is passing.
+While it’s been 80 years, it seems much closer since I knew many of those who survived it,” he said.
+“As a historian, the 80-year marker emphasizes our diminishing opportunity to save more stories from those who experienced it first-hand.”

-Former U.S. Army South Commanding General, Lt.
-Gen. Edward H. Brooks’s photo is framed in the command group section of the U.S. Army South headquarters, in chronological order alongside a legacy of commanding generals.
-His contributions to both D-Day and the development of U.S. Army South exemplify the dedication, courage, and excellence that define our military heritage.
-(U.S. Army Courtesy Photo)
+Today, as we remember the sacrifices made 80 years ago on D-Day, we celebrate the enduring legacy of Lt.
+Gen. Edward H. Brooks.
+His contributions to both D-Day and the development of U.S. Army South exemplifies the dedication, courage, and excellence that define our military heritage.

 |Date Taken: